-A $500,000 ICE NYSE Foundation grant in 2015 demonstrated our company’s support for military families and veterans.
+A three-year $500,000 ICE NYSE Foundation grant that started in 2015 demonstrates our company’s support for military families and veterans.
 The funds were donated to the Institute for Veterans and Military Families at Syracuse University (IVMF), which designated ICE as an IVMF One-Star Corporate Partner

 The IVMF and its staff of more than 50 professionals deliver programs in career, vocational and entrepreneurship education and training, providing service members, veterans and their families with the skills needed to be successful in education, work and life.
 The IVMF also coordinates comprehensive impact strategies and works with communities and non-profits to enhance service delivery for veterans and their families.
 Programs on career preparation and employment help veterans navigate the transition to civilian employment.
 The company’s grant will assist in the growth of existing education and employment programming and seed development of new programs, initiatives and publications.